 Do you need a guide for hiking Mount Agung?

-I’m going to be honest here – it is said that guide is mandatory for hiking Mount Agung for few reasons: hikers safety and the fact it is a sacred mountain.
+I’m going to be honest here – it is said that a guide is mandatory for hiking Mount Agung for few reasons: hikers’ safety and the fact it is a sacred mountain.

-I would never advise to go alone for this hike.
-It is really one of the toughest hikes I have done in terms of terrain difficulty and additionally it is a night hike.
+I would never advise undertaking Mount Agung hike alone.
+It is really one of the toughest hikes I have done in terms of terrain difficulty and additionally, it is a night hike.
 It is highly recommended to have a local guide for your safety and changing weather conditions.

 However, I don’t believe anyone would prevent you from doing the hike alone.
-This is a heavy hike, the mountain is not too popular, there can be few or just one other person hiking the mountain along with you.
-I heard from local guides some people are hiking it alone.
-Just remember there is no rescue team at the mountain, in the past there were few fatalities among hikers (including Indonesians and one American who died descenting the mountain).
+This is a heavy hike, the mountain is not too popular, and there can be few or just one other person hiking the mountain along with you.

 Agung is an active volcano.

-Yes – Agung is an active volcano with biggest erruption in 1963, which left all the surrounding lava fields.
-Last erruption took place in 2018-2019 which resulted in hundreds of flights being cancelled and massive evacuation of local people.
+Yes – Agung is an active volcano with the biggest eruption in 1963, which left all the surrounding lava fields.
+The last eruption took place in 2018-2019 which resulted in hundreds of flights being cancelled and massive evacuation of local people.

 Getting a guided tour to Mount Agung Sunrise Trekking in Bali.